-The fair value of financial liabilities is lower than the carrying amount because the Authority's portfolio of loans includes a number of loans where the interest rate payable is lower than the rates available for similar loans at the Balance Sheet date.
+The fair value of financial liabilities is higher than the carrying amount because the Authority's portfolio of loans includes a number of loans where the interest rate payable is higher than the rates available for similar loans at the Balance Sheet date.

 The fair value for total borrowings reflects the increase in PWLB rates because of the underlying increase in UK (United Kingdom) Gilt rates during 2023/24.
 The increase Gilt rates have been driven by inflationary pressures in the UK economy and consequently the Bank of England's response to controlling inflation by increasing the Bank Rate.
+The reduction in the fair value of borrowings represents a discount that would be achieved if the Authority had prematurely repaid its total loans at 31 March due to the discount rate being significantly higher than the fixed interest rates of the loans within the portfolio.